 The Testing Center assists GC programs by administering admissions/certification exams such as the HESI Admissions Exam for Associate Degree Nursing, Vocational Nursing, and Radiology programs; and TCOLE (Texas Commission on Law Enforcement) exams.
-Additional services include the administration of tests for students with testing accommodations approved by the Coordinator of Services for Students with Disabilities.
+Additional services include the administration of tests for students with testing accommodations approved by the Coordinator of Tutoring and Accessibility Services.
 Testing Center staff may be able to provide copies of past scores or information on obtaining score reports.

-Testing services are located in the Success Centers on the Main and South Campuses.
+Testing services are located on both the Main and South Campuses.
 The Testing Center is certified by the National College Testing Association and follows the NCTA standards and guidelines.